my

 journey

 All my life I’ve been fascinated by people and their life stories.
 I grew up in a household with my grandparents, and my grandad was a storyteller.
-As it turns out I myself have more than a few stories to tell; I feel I’ve lived more than one life.
+Turns out, I have a few stories of my own.
+I feel like I’ve lived more than one life.
 From age four I lived with severe chronic illness to such a degree that I called hospitals my second home.
 As a teenager I lived in a war zone for four years.
 Refugee years followed and during that time more than a few unexpected deaths in the immediate family happened.
 Other life events happened along the line, but these were the ones that had the biggest impact on me.
 Was it tough and challenging – absolutely!
-How do I look at those years now – as my greatest teachers.
-All the experiences mentioned didn’t define me, but they made me who I am today – a compassionate, resilient and open-minded human being.
+But those experiences became my greatest teachers.

-Where is yoga in this?
-Yoga came to my life during refugee years.
-My first yoga experience was a free class held at my then local community centre.
-Even though I wasn’t sure if I was doing it ‘right’ I felt better after the class.
-That ‘better feeling’ made me keep going – weekly yoga class was my solace at the time.
-Yoga organically became part of my life as I was able to feel the change in me – I was able to switch off my anxious mind, to calm down my asthmatic breath and to meet wonderful people and create lifelong friendships.
-Yoga kept supporting me while I was going through challenging times, and it remained my companion as I moved along.
+Yoga entered my life during those refugee years.
+My first yoga experience was a free class held at my local community centre.
+Though I wasn’t sure if I was doing it ‘right’ I immediately felt better after the class.
+That new feeling kept me returning – weekly yoga class became my solace at the time.
+As yoga organically became part of my life, I was able to feel the change in me – I was able to switch off my anxious mind, to calm down my asthmatic breath and to meet wonderful people and create lifelong friendships.

 MY TRAINING AND EDUCATION

-I am a Yoga Alliance, Yoga Australia, International Yoga Teachers Association and Accessible Yoga Association certified yoga teacher with:
+I am a certified yoga teacher through Yoga Alliance, Yoga Australia, International Yoga Teachers Association and Accessible Yoga Association, and my training includes:

 My education is ongoing and I will keep updating this section as I go along.
 In addition, my greatest training and a source of knowledge and wisdom is life in its all complexity.